Lecture 9

 Deep CNNs

-A deep CNN wil chain multiple convolutional layers together, including a non-linear activation function and bias after each later:
+A deep CNN chains multiple convolutional layers together, including a non-linear activation function and bias for each layer:

 A famous implementation of a deep CNN that broke new ground in the world of image processing is the ResNet architecture (He et al. 2015).
-The ResNet was able to train very deep networks with hundreds of layers by using skip connections that bypassed one or more layers.
-Each sequential layer in the architecture is to train a change in the residual rather than the entire output to the next layer.
+ResNet was able to train very deep networks with hundreds of layers by using skip connections that bypass one or more layers.
+Each sequential layer in the architecture learns a residual update rather than the entire mapping to the next layer:

 \[ u_{n+1} = u_n + h \sigma(W_n u_n + a_n) \]